mohtashim-ali/course-project-the-basis/specification.md

 ## Specification: Basic Calculator

-The objective or scope of our domain is to be able to compute and simplify basic mathematical operations following order of operations.
+Below is the breakdown of our specifiation!

 ### Introduction

 To narrow down our scope, currently our project will be able to take in a mathematical expression, compute the answer, and output the answer.
+The expressions will be computed following order of operations.

 ### Breakdown